FiveMCFG/Mythic-Phone/README.md

 - Mythic_Notify

 ### Credits
-All the credits goes to @Alzar who made an excellent work creating the phone!
+All the credits goes to Alzar who made an excellent work creating the phone!